josemendez-villanueva/Orbital-Prediction/README.md

 # Orbital-Prediction
-2-Body Orbital Prediction of the Sun and the Earth in Python
+2-Body Orbital Prediction of Earth's Orbit around the Sun through Numerical Methods in Python